 | Guarantee | None | Typically included |

 For the full breakdown including hidden costs and damage risks, read our detailed guides on DIY vs professional pressure washing and pressure washer hire costs UK.
+If you're considering buying your own machine, our best pressure washers UK guide reviews the top consumer and prosumer models.

 The short answer: DIY works for small, flat, concrete surfaces in light condition.
 For block paving, natural stone, render, or any surface with heavy staining, professional cleaning delivers significantly better results and avoids costly damage.